xavgru12/svn-to-git-migration/README.md

 Upload repositories subfolders, when an external is linked as subfolder.
 --upload-no-externals-subfolders

-Create a git repository with git submodules converted from externals
+Create a Git repository with Git submodules converted from externals

 These are the steps which need to be executed subsequentially.